hassio-addons/addon-node-red/README.md

 ### Option: `require_ssl`

-This options can be used to cause insecure HTTP connections to be redirected to HTTPS.
+This option can be used to cause insecure HTTP connections to be redirected to HTTPS.
 This is recommended when you have SSL enabled.

 ### Option: `credential_secret`

-Credentials are encrypted by Node-RED in storage, using secret key.
+Credentials are encrypted by Node-RED in storage, using a secret key.
 This option allows you to specify your secret key.
 This can be anything you like, it is just like a password.
 Be sure to store it somewhere safe.
 You might need it in the future! (e.g., When restoring a backup).